sith98/voxlang/README.md

-#### Standard Library
+#### stdlib.vox
-More functions, constants and function aliases can be found in the [standard library](/src/runtime/stdlib/stdlib.vox).
+More functions, constants and function aliases that are also available globally can be found in [stdlib.vox](/src/runtime/stdlib/stdlib.vox).